Meeting Menopause

 Online Counselling Sessions (to be scheduled individually)

-Individual sessions with a qualified counsellor allows for time to really focus on ourselves and our specific issues and provides ongoing structure and support.
+Individual sessions with a qualified counsellor allows for time to really focus on ourselves and our specific issues. and Sessions can provides ongoing structure and support or be a stand alone alternative.

 Pricing

-Full 6 month programme which includes weekend retreat (residential with accommodation and food included) at Claridge House plus 6 individual counselling sessions £920.
+The weekend retreat (accommodation and food included) at Claridge House plus an individual counselling session is £590.

 If you feel drawn to this work but price is an obstacle, we will be offering subsidised non residential courses in London.
-So please sign up or get in touch.
+So please sign up to our mailing list or get in touch.

 Practicalities